da21510/avl.github.io/engineering/performance_review.md

 ## Software Developer Rubric

+### Qualitative

 #### Technical Skills

 > Great programmer – able to write modular, maintainable code.

 > Able to communicate clearly on technical topics.

+#### Design

+> Contributes to design.

+> Understands the user or customer.

+> Begins to show architectural perspective.

+> Leads the design for medium to large projects with feedback from other engineers.

+#### Code Quality

+> Leaves code in substantially better shape than before.

+> Rarely introduces production bugs.

+> Provides thorough and timely code feedback for peers.

+> Demonstrates effective use of testing.

+#### Impact and Contribution

+> Capable of working on small projects independently, and medium to large projects with supervision.

+#### Drive for Improvement

+> Strong desire to learn and grow.
+Should be rapidly improving.

+#### Culture

+> A good cultural fit.
+Team player.

+> Reflects our values and principles.

+### Quantitative

+#### OKR Performance

+> Perform, overperform, or underperform at

 ## Rating Levels